BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

-Gold Investment in India: Types, Benefits and Key Considerations
+Gold Investment in India: Types, Returns, Taxation & Options (2026)

 Gold is much more than an asset for Indian households.
 In addition to its significant cultural value, gold is often associated with financial wellbeing.
-The yellow metal has always been a part of Indian investment portfolios––earlier, as ornaments inherited by successive generations, and today, in the form of digital gold and ETFs alongside the physical metal.
+The yellow metal has always been a part of Indian investment portfolios––earlier, as ornaments inherited by successive generations, and today, in the form of digital gold and ETFs alongside the physical metal, all of which seek to offer gold investment returns.

 Gold has long been considered a hedge by investors, especially during economic downturns and periods of market volatility, potentially offering a sense of stability in both financial and psychological terms.
 Here are some of its benefits: